keephq/keep/examples/incident_form_schema_setup.md

 3. Check that the workflow triggers and creates a Jira ticket
 4. Verify the ticket contains the enrichment data
 5. Confirm the incident is enriched with ticket information
+6. Check that the incident table shows a clickable ticket link in the "Ticket" column

 ## Available Field Types